Emerjoin/Hi-Framework-docs/getting-started/docs-project/topics/01_getting-started/02_new-project.md

 ```

 ## Repository
-Hi-Framework is not in maven-central yet, meaning you must add the Emerjoin maven repository to your __pom__:
+Hi-Framework is not in maven-central yet, meaning you must also add the Emerjoin maven repository to your __pom.xml__:

 ```xml
    <repository>